-Ecuador is promoting business in the country by introducing a new legal entity, the Simplified Shares Company, or SAS (Sociedad de Acciones Simplificadas).
+Ecuador has shown the world that it is open for investment by introducing a new legal entity, the Simplified Shares Company, or SAS (Sociedad de Acciones Simplificadas).
 Before diving into the details, let’s take a deeper look at Ecuardor’s economy.

 On February 28, 2020, the new Law of Entrepreneurship and Innovation came into force in Ecuador.
-This law is a very important advance in Ecuadorian legislation and is accompanied by the implementation of a series of new regulations in the field of business promotion in this country.
+This law introduced new regulations in the field of business promotion in this country.

-Simplified Stock Companies (SAS) are a type of company whose shareholders are held liable up to the amount of their respective capital contributions to the entity only.
+A Simplified Stock Company (SAS) is a company where shareholders are only liable for the amount of money they invested in the company.
 Shareholders can choose to waive this limitation to insure with their own assets any operation of this type of entity.

-It is important to mention that the SAS in Ecuador cannot not be listed on the stock exchange.
-The SAS is constituted by means of a private document that will be registered in a new Registry of Companies by the Superintendence of Companies.
-Additionally, SAS entities do not have a minimum capital requirement.
+It’s important to mention that the SAS in Ecuador cannot be listed on the stock exchange.
+To form a SAS in Ecuador, you’ll need to register private documents in a new Registry of Companies by the Superintendence of Companies.
+Additionally, SAS corporations in Ecuador don’t have a minimum capital requirement.

-This type of legal entity in Ecuador cannot carry out activities or their line of business cannot be related to the financial, stock market, insurance or other systems that have special treatment under Ecuadorian law.
+This type of legal entity in Ecuador cannot carry out activities relating to the financial, stock market, insurance or any of the other industries that have special treatment under Ecuadorian law.

-What are the benefits of SAS Simplified Stock Companies?
+What are the benefits of a SAS Simplified Stock Companies?

-Firstly, this new corporate structure comes with lower administrative costs.
+The fist advantage of the SAS Simplified Stock Company is lower administrative costs.
 The SAS in Ecuador can be executed and implemented by means of private acts and documents.
-The obligation to do them by public deeds is eliminated and therefore, notarial costs are eliminated.
+You don’t need any public deeds and so, notarial costs are cut.

-The second benefit is the reduction of time in its registration processes, both in the incorporation process and subsequent activities.
-Since it is not necessary to register this type of corporate acts in the Commercial Registries and is only executed before the Superintendency of Companies, business owners can form the SAS in Ecuador with reduced bureaucratic requirements and wait time.
+The second benefit is that the incorporation process and subsequent activities are much faster.
+You don’t need to register this type of corporate act in the Commercial Registries and it is only executed with the Superintendency of Companies.
+This means business owners can form a SAS in Ecuador with reduced bureaucratic requirements and wait time.

 A fourth benefit of the SAS in Ecuador is that restrictions on the transfer of shares can be established in the incorporation statutes.
-Additionally it can be established that the shares can give multiple votes, thus streamlining the management of corporate governance for this type of entity.
+Additionally, it can be established that the shares can give multiple votes.
+This helps to streamline the management of corporate governance for this type of entity.

-Finally, this new structure allows other types of companies to transform into an SAS structure, unless they have a particular or special legal treatment.
+Finally, this new structure allows other types of companies to turn into a SAS structure, unless they have a particular or special legal treatment.
 Consulting a local legal expert can help you understand how to make this transition for your company.

 In general terms, a Simplified Shares Company (SAS) in Ecuador offers an interesting and flexible alternative for your business in this country.
-Whether you are making the choice to expand into the Ecuadorian market, or considering your options to transition your company into this new structure, you’ll need trusted legal guidance and expertise to navigate this process.
+If you’re thinking about expanding into Ecuador or changing your company’s structure, you’ll need local legal support.

 At Biz Latin Hub, with extensive knowledge of company law at the regional level, our team of bilingual legal professionals will support you in all your needs and the necessary procedures to carry out your business in Ecuador.